eranif/Notebook/README.md

  - The wxAui Art provider does not allow tabs to overlap, this limits the capabilities of tabs drawings
  - Buffered drawing is not always used, this causes flicker (mainly noticeable on Linux) when changing or closing tabs
  - No matter what, the active tab is awlays visible
+ - Always display the maximum number of tabs that can fit into the tab control drawing area

 The current implementation offers two built-in styles: